-If HR, a supervisor, or an employee believes that a position’s duties have changed enough so that the position’s assigned job profile no longer fits the work, Compensation will review the position to determine if it should be assigned to a different job profile through the position review process.
+If HR, a supervisor, or an employee believes that a position’s duties have changed enough so that the position’s assigned job profile no longer fits the work and submits a reclassification request on the Classified Position Review Questionnaire, HR Compensation will review the position to determine if it should be assigned to a different job profile through the position review process.

 Other forms of compensation

 In addition to the compensation practices or programs described above, employees may be eligible to receive premium pay such as shift differential pay, standby pay, call back pay etc. To determine which premium pays apply, consult the applicable labor contract or for classified non-union employees, review the University’s Salary Determination Policy for Classified Non-Union Staff (APS 43.12).

 An employee’s work shift is designated at the position level in Workday as part of the Hire process for campus or the medical centers.
 Designating an eligible worker in one of the following permanent shifts will calculate shift differential pay for all paid hours, including time worked and time off: